 SCB11: All Creatures Great & Small

 The rich diversity of animal life on Earth is a focus of this unit.
 Students learn how to classify living things, explaining how the physical structures and appearance of different animals are related to the environment and habitats.
 They investigate cells, organs and body systems such as digestion, circulation and respiration.
-Opportunity is provided to participate in an animal dissection.
 Micro-organisms such as bacteria and viruses are investigated.

 SCB12: Forensic Science

 How does science solve crime?
 Students search for the evidence, gathering clues and investigating mysteries.
 Students examine chromatography techniques, facial identification, finger prints, foot prints, genetic material, entomology, fabrics, fibres, handwriting analysis and dental models.
 Students thus understand how materials and substances can be identified, what events have taken place and who is involved, leading to the discovery of the perpetrators.